The Plunderers (band): History

-The Plunderers formed in January 1984 in Canberra with Nic Dalton on bass guitar and vocals; Stevie Plunder (born Anthony Hayes) on guitar and vocals; and Elmo Reed on drums.
+The Plunderers formed in January 1984 in Canberra with Nic Dalton on bass guitar and vocals, Stevie Plunder (born Anthony Hayes) on guitar and vocals; and Elmo Reid on drums.
 In May 1984 Lindsay Dunbar joined on drums, along with David Branson on violin and Jacquie Martin on saxophone.
 Dalton and Plunder had been members of Get Set Go, a folk-pop band, with Suzie and Jenny Higgie.
-Suzie later recalled "down at Commonwealth Park there used to be a tunnel with a power point ...
+Suzie later recalled, "Down at Commonwealth Park there used to be a tunnel with a power point ...
 My first band with Nic Dalton and Stevie Plunder – we wrote most of our songs down there".
-Dunbar soon left and the group went into hiatus for six months.
+Dunbar soon left, and the group went into hiatus for six months.
 In June 1985 Dalton and Plunder were joined by The Gadflys' drummer Peter Velzen, who also provided lead vocals.
 This line-up released their debut single, "Strange Affection" on their own label, Rattlesnake Records.
 It had been recorded in August with the group self-producing at Trafalgar Studios.
 The group moved to Melbourne in October and added Andy Lewis on keyboards, guitar and harmony vocals.
 They released two music cassette albums, No Era Is Safe and Half A Cow both in 1986.

 By the end of 1986, they relocated to Sydney and performed at inner-city venues.
 Andy Lewis left the band in 1987.
 In June 1988 they issued their debut five-track mini-album, Trust Us, which was produced by Charlie Owen (guitarist, pianist for New Christs) on the Green Fez label.
 They followed in November with another single, "I Don't Mind", produced by Rob Younger (ex-Radio Birdman, vocalist for New Christs).
 In January 1989 Pillage was replaced on drums by Geoff Milne (ex-Eastern Dark).
 The group issued their next single, "I Didn't Even See Them at All", in June 1989 on Citadel Records.
 In March the following year they issued another five-track mini-album, Sarah's not Falling in Love, which was produced by Younger.
 In September another single, "Christo", appeared, which was followed in July the next year by a four-track mini-album, Home Movie, produced by Younger.
 The Plunderers' sound was described by Australian musicologist, Ian McFarlane, as "a punky brand of power pop that mixed frantic guitar riffs, sharp harmonies and diamond-hard pop melodies".
 McFarlane noted their sound had started to "explore a more tripped-out kind of psychedelic revivalism".